 The massive surge of skincare sales is now overtaking the cosmetics sector.
 With 2020 alone being such an exceptional year due to the pandemic, Vogue Business reports that beauty consumers have shifted their spending habits and are now mimicking “the salon experience at home” as physical stores and salons shut down.
 Therefore, these “lockdown purchases” are most likely made online through the beauty brands’ e-commerce sites or through online beauty retailers such as Sephora and Amazon.

 However, as the online market continues to grow and get saturated, the struggle is undeniable for start-up skincare brands to pave their way to the top.
 If you’re reading this article and you happen to be one of those promising skincare brands, worry not because we have rounded up some of the top skincare brands to benchmark your e-commerce site and highlighted the key features that you might be looking for.
 Just like you, we’ve asked ourselves these questions while doing this report: "How should my website look?
 How am I going to showcase my products?
 What are the things that my target market wants to see?”
 And to answer them, we’ve come up with three categories namely design, merchandise presentation, and added features that could be useful to improve your conversion rate.
+If you want to dig deeper into what great brands are doing, you can also sign up on panoramata, the best ecommerce benchmarking tool for emails, ads and landing pages.

 In the humble beginnings of developing your e-commerce site, one of the first concerns is usually the look that would both resonate to the identity of your market and your brand.
 Looking for the right template can be very tedious but of course how are you going to improve that and make it more aligned with your vision?
 We suggest that you look into these skincare brands as benchmarks: